 Maybe you’re looking for a knitted scarf pattern using bulky yarn.
 No problem.
 You could easily modify this written pattern into a mistake rib scarf.
 All you have to do is eliminate seaming the ends.

 Moody Romance Herringbone Cowl

 Sometimes yarn and a knitting stitch pattern collide and make something absolutely amazing.
 Take this herringbone knitting pattern and combine it with Qing Fibre fingering weight yarn, for example.
 The result is this moody color cowl that has all the feels.

 Want to learn the herringbone knit stitch?
 You can find a great knitting tutorial here.
 It’s simpler than it looks.
 Give it a try.

 An interesting detail for this knitting pattern is that it is knit as a tube in the round.
-This means you’ll need to knit in the round but you’ll also need to finish off the ends by either sewing or grafting.
-Make sure you read through the full pattern before starting your project.
+You'll also need to finish off the ends by either sewing or grafting.

-Overall, it’s an easy infinity scarf knitting pattern.
-Try it yourself.
+Try this easy infinity scarf knitting pattern for yourself.

 Love stranded knitting?
 Then this modern Fair Isle cowl pattern is a great project to knit.